vmware-clarity/clarity-guidance/1003-button-design-guidance.md

 - Design teams **should** use badges within buttons to display the number of associated items, providing users with quick and relevant information about the action.
 - Design teams **should** use a loading state to show that the application is processing the action, helping users understand that their request is being handled.
-- Design teams **should** use an error state to indicate that an action has failed to complete, helping users understand that their request was not successful and may require further action.
+- Design teams **should** use an error state to indicate that an action has failed to complete, helping users understand that their request was not successful and might require further action.
 - Design teams **should** use a success state to indicate that the action has completed successfully, providing clear feedback to users that their request was processed as expected.
 - Design teams **should** ensure that all three states (loading, error, and success) prevent further execution of the call to action, thereby avoiding confusion and ensuring users are aware that their previous action is still being processed or has already been completed.